Associate vs. Bachelor's Degree in Accounting: What's the Difference?

 Compare an associate vs. bachelor’s degree in accounting to find your path.
 Explore differences in tuition, career roles, salary potential, and CPA eligibility.

-If you’re planning on becoming an accountant, you may have wondered which degree level is best to earn.
-Associate's and bachelor's degrees in accounting lead to different career options and have slightly different coursework.
+If you’re planning on becoming an accountant, you may have wondered what the best online accounting degree is to earn.
+Associate and bachelor's degrees in accounting lead to different career options and have slightly different coursework.

 Associate's programs typically take two years to complete, while earning a bachelor's degree usually takes four years.
 Read on to learn about these programs and the career options, earning potential and employment prospects for graduates.